-Module F - PHLEBOTOMY AND ELECTROCARDIOGRAPHY
+Module F - PHLEBOTOMY AND BASIC LABORATORY SKILLS

-Module F will provide the students with the theory and hands-on skills involved in phlebotomy and electrocardiography.
-Some of these skills include learning about the professions of both phlebotomy and electrocardiography, performing basic laboratory skills, including blood withdrawal and specimen collection, and learning how to take and record electrocardiograms and how to interpret basic EKGs for possible abnormalities.
+Module F will provide the student with the theory and hands-on skills involved in phlebotomy and basic lab procedures.
+Students will explore the profession of phlebotomy and perform basic laboratory skills.
+Students will draw blood samples, collect non-blood specimen samples and perform simple laboratory procedures.
 Prerequisite: None.
 Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000

-Module G - PHYSICAL THERAPY AND OCCUPATIONAL THERAPY
+Module G - PHYSICAL THERAPY AND OCCUPATIONAL THERAPY AND ADVANCED CLERICAL SKILLS

-In Module G, students will have the opportunity to learn the basic theory and hands-on applications involved in the field of physical therapy and occupational therapy as they relate to the patient care technician, the physical therapy aide, and the occupational therapy aide.
-Some of the skills covered in this module include performing basic procedures required of physical therapy and occupational therapy aides and identifying various therapeutic modalities used in both physical therapy and occupational therapy.
+Module G will provide the student with the basic theory and hands-on applications involved in the field of physical therapy and occupational therapy as they relate to the patient care technician, the physical therapy aide, and the occupational therapy aide.
+Students will perform basic procedures required of physical and occupational therapy aides and identify various therapeutic modalities used in both physical therapy and occupational therapy.
+In this module students prepare medical chart forms, transcribe physician orders and performed computer based advanced clerical skills.
 Prerequisite: None.
-Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 040
+Lec Hrs: o6o, Lab Hrs: o2o, Other Hrs: o0o